top of page

 Photo of the outside of a Starbucks Coffee store in a brick building in New York City | Trademark, Copyright, Patent Law | Top Rated Attorney in New York | Manhattan | TCP Law

-is the current first office action allowance rate of TEAS Plus trademark applications
+Current first office action allowance rate for TEAS Plus applications

 Photo of several employees working on a project on laptops at table with white wooden chairs | Trademark, Copyright, Patent Law | Top Rated Attorney in New York | Manhattan | TCP Law